mabseher/htd/README.md

         operation->setVertexSelectionStrategy(new htd::RandomVertexSelectionStrategy(10));

         /**
          *  Set desired manipulations.
 In this case we want a nice (= normalized) tree decomposition.
          */
         operation->addManipulationOperation(new htd::NormalizationOperation(true, true, false, false));

         /**
           * Optionally, we can set the vertex elimination algorithm.
-We decide to use the min-degree heuristic.
+          * We decide to use the min-degree heuristic in this case.
           */
+        htd::OrderingAlgorithmFactory::instance()
-        htd::OrderingAlgorithmFactory::instance().setConstructionTemplate(new htd::MinDegreeOrderingAlgorithm());
+            .setConstructionTemplate(new htd::MinDegreeOrderingAlgorithm());

+        // Get the default tree decomposition algorithm.
+One can also choose a custom one. htd::ITreeDecompositionAlgorithm * baseAlgorithm =
+            htd::TreeDecompositionAlgorithmFactory::instance().getTreeDecompositionAlgorithm();

         /**
-         *  Get the default tree decomposition algorithm.
-One can also choose a custom one.
+         *  Set the optimization operation as manipulation operation in order
+         *  to choose the optimal root reducing height of the tree decomposition.
          */
-        htd::ITreeDecompositionAlgorithm * baseAlgorithm = htd::TreeDecompositionAlgorithmFactory::instance().getTreeDecompositionAlgorithm();

-        /**
-         *  Set the optimization operation as manipulation operation in order to choose the optimal root reducing height of the tree decomposition.
-         */
         baseAlgorithm->addManipulationOperation(operation);

         /**
-         *  Create a new instance of htd::IterativeImprovementTreeDecompositionAlgorithm based on the base algorithm and the fitness function.
+         *  Create a new instance of htd::IterativeImprovementTreeDecompositionAlgorithm based
+         *  on the base algorithm and the fitness function.
+Note that the fitness function can
-         *
-         *  Note that the fitness function can be an arbiraty one and can differ from the one used in the optimization operation.
+         *  be an arbiraty one and can differ from the one used in the optimization operation.
          */
         htd::IterativeImprovementTreeDecompositionAlgorithm algorithm(baseAlgorithm, fitnessFunction);